b-data/data-science-devcontainers/README.md

 ## Usage

-The 'Default project configuration'/'Main Dev Container' is meant to work on this repository.
+The default Dev Container is meant to work on this repository.

 Every other configuration is a custom Data Science Dev Container that behaves in a unique way: